 Check Your Mulch

-Even when gardeners lay down a three-inch layer of organic mulch in the spring, moisture and high temperatures can cause the mulch to break down before the garden season ends.
+Even when gardeners lay down a 3-inch layer of organic mulch in the spring, moisture and high temperatures can cause the mulch to break down before the garden season ends.
 Without a protective layer of mulch, the surface of the soil becomes cracked and hardpan and the delicate feeder roots of flowers wither.
 Gardeners should apply a fresh layer of mulch in mid to late July, keeping the application a few inches away from plant crowns.

-Flowers need a minimum of an inch of water each week during summer months, but up to three inches of water when temperatures hover around the century mark.
+Flowers need a minimum of an inch of water each week during summer months, but up to 3 inches of water when temperatures hover around the century mark.
 Conserve water by using soaker hoses, and water early in the morning to allow foliage to dry quickly.